 Both blockchain and IoT technologies are constantly developing, solving existing problems and meeting new ones.
 Their convergence entails certain challenges such as limited IoT resources, weak data encryption, and scalability issues, which should be taken into account by developers.

 At Apriorit, we have an experienced team of blockchain developers that can enhance the security of your IoT network using blockchain technology.
+And our blockchain QA and blockchain pentesting specialists will help you ensure a top-notch quality of your solution.
 Contact us for help with projects of any complexity.